jameskimmel/opinions_about_tech_stuff/ZFS/The problem with RAIDZ.md

 Remember that all these variants will only write as fast as the slowest disk in the pool.
 Mirrors have a worse storage efficiency but will offer twice the write performance with 4 drives and 4 times the write performance with 8 drives over a RAIDZ pool.
 **Use NVMe (or at least SSD) mirrors for Zvols**
-**Use RAIDZ for huge, sequentially written and read files in datasets**
+**Use RAIDZ2 for huge, sequentially written and read files in datasets**